Home > FAQ’s > What is Permitted Development?

 What is Permitted Development?

-Permitted Development entitles you to make different types of minor changes to your house (loft conversion, side extension, rear extension and a garage conversion) without the need to apply for planning permission.
-These rights were introduced by the government in the 1995 Town and Country Planning Act (General Permitted Development) Order 1995but several amendments have been introduced and implemented over the years.
+Permitted Development allows homeowners to make minor changes to their property without needing planning permission.
+This includes loft conversions, side extensions, rear extensions, and garage conversions.
+The rights were introduced under the 1995 Town and Country Planning Act (General Permitted Development) Order 1995, with several amendments over the years.

-Permitted Development Rights withdrawn
+Permitted Development Rights Withdrawn

-Lawful Development
+Understanding Lawful Development

 Get in Touch